Decorist is a powerful WooCommerce theme with a unique design and a versatile product search.

 - Choose what you want to display in the category pages

-- Change the default product sort
+- Change the default product sorting

 - Change products per row